Levonestral/PGProxy/README.md

 Two options are available.

  * **Manual Tool** Allows you to manually scrape and validate proxies from various locations.
- * **ProxyPool** Runs as a server that can be queried to obtain a list of valid proxies.
+ * **PGProxy** Runs as a server that can be queried to obtain a list of valid proxies.
 The service runs scrapes and validations automatically as per configuration options.

 # Manual Tool